noomerzx/vue-sellsuki-auth-2/readme.md

 * Prepare Login Page and route for Sellsuki Authenticate (2.0)
 * Add new option to check only store or bother user and store token (2.1)
 * Remove store option and add public option that accept array of public route name to by pass auth middleware (2.2)
-* optional store id params for prepare login instead of accept "0" for no store (2.3.1)
+* Optional store id params for prepare login instead of accept "0" for no store (2.3.1)
+* Option to config auth middleware (auto inject beforeEach hook and check auth data) default = true (2.5.0)
+* Function to check auth data manually (checkAuth), check cookie, localstorage, instance then redirect (2.5.1)

 ## Requirement
 * vue 2.x +